kalainesan-n/CampusBorrow/README.md

 ### 🤝 Claiming
 A student can claim an open post when they can fulfill it.
 The claim operation is handled by a PostgreSQL RPC with row locking so two users cannot successfully claim the same item at the same time.

+### 💸 Marginal Lending Fee
+"Have" posts can optionally include a small fee set by the lender.

+- The fee is meant to be a token incentive, not a rental price — enough to make it worth digging that calculator or adapter out of a drawer, not enough to turn the board into a rental marketplace.
+- Entirely optional — a post can still be listed for free.
+- **Per-day fee** (e.g. ~₹20–50/day) — suited to short-term borrows like electronics, chargers, and accessories, where the total stays trivial even over a few days.
+- **Flat one-time fee** — suited to longer or lower-turnover borrows like textbooks or lab equipment, where a per-day rate would balloon over a semester-length loan or over/undervalue the item.
+- Suggested default fee can vary by category (e.g. electronics/accessories default to a low per-day rate, books/lab equipment default to a flat per-borrow rate) to nudge lenders toward a sensible price without forcing one.
+- Displayed upfront on the post card and detail view so borrowers know the cost before claiming.
+- Settled directly between the two students at pickup/return — CampusBorrow does not process payments, so there's no in-app wallet, checkout, or transaction handling.

 ### 🔄 Borrowing Lifecycle
 Owners can move an item through `Open → Claimed → Borrowed → Returned`, giving the board a meaningful state instead of treating posts as static records.